Amazon arbitrage: Finding products and reselling – this is how the business model works

 Dropshipping

-Dropshippers are intermediaries who purchase or even have a product manufactured only when an order is received.
+Dropshippers are intermediaries who purchase or even manufacture a product only when an order is received.
 Typically, the supplier or manufacturer then ships the goods directly to the end customer.
-Sellers make a profit in dropshipping through the difference between the purchase price and the selling price.
+Retailers make a profit in dropshipping through the difference between the purchase price and the selling price.

 Dropshippers therefore have no own inventory and rely on the product quality and shipping speed of their supplier.
 At the same time, they also have no product costs and do not need to purchase goods in advance.

-The differences between the individual business models can be quite significant.
-It is important to emphasize that hardly any professional Amazon seller pursues only a single strategy.
-Typically, marketplace sellers deal with both goods and private label products.
-Amazon dropshipping and arbitrage, on the other hand, are not as widespread but can be a chance for beginners to gain experience.
+The differences between the individual business models are sometimes huge.
+It is important to emphasize, however, that hardly any professional Amazon seller pursues only a single strategy.
+Typically, marketplace sellers deal with both merchandise and private label products.
+Amazon dropshipping and arbitrage, on the other hand, are not as widespread, but can be an opportunity for beginners to gain experience.

 Amazon Arbitrage for Beginners: Here’s How It Works